 Most Common Eye Problems With RA

 The inflammation of RA can do a lot of damage to your eyes, but so can a lack of tear production, and even the medication you use to treat your condition.
-Here are some uncomfortable eye problems to watch out for, and why you should never ignore them:
+Therefore, there are some uncomfortable eye problems you should watch out for and never ignore.

 Dry Eye Syndrome